yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-replication/replication.md

 ### Fault domains

-A fault domains are comprised of a group of nodes that are prone to correlated failures.
+A fault domain comprises a group of nodes that are prone to correlated failures.
 Examples of fault domains are:

 * Zones or racks
 * Regions or datacenters